jpb111/aws/readme.md

 #### Application Load Balancer

 Choose an Application Load Balancer when you need a flexible feature set for your applications with HTTP and HTTPS traffic.
 Operating at the request level, Application Load Balancers provide advanced routing and visibility features targeted at application architectures, including microservices and container.

+NB: To prevent the EC2 instance being accessed outside load balancer, change the instance inbound security group to that of the load balancer security group.

 #### Network Load Balancer